mepox/simple-urlshortener/README.md

 - .getKey() returns a key

 ### SimpleKeyGeneratorService.java
 A simple key generator that generates a key for an url.
+Right now it's only returns a number starting from 1000.

 ## Repositories
 They are responsible for database operations.